CCM19-Plugins

 It can have the following parameters:

-If not explicitly set with access and navigation, it depends on the class from which the controller derives who gets to see the menu item and where.
+Unless explicitly set with access and navigation, who can see the menu item and where depends on the class from which the controller is derived.

-What the main navigation is differs depending on the edition and user type.
+What constitutes the main navigation varies depending on the edition and user type.
 It is always the navigation that appears after logging in.
-So the domain-navigation for Basic-Edition-users and the Meta/User-navigation for Agency-customers.
-For Agency-Admins it is again the "Domain"-navigation (even if there is no domain).
+This means the domain-navigation for Basic-Edition-users and the Meta/User-navigation for Agency-customers.
+For Agency-admins, it reverts to the "Domain"-navigation (even if there is no domain).

 Example: